dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Sanctum Door

 * Blocks the entrance to Soul Sanctum
-* Key is at the husk sentry directly above Lemm
+* Key is at the Heavy Sentry directly above Lemm

 ## Shade Door

 * Blocks the shade-cloak wing of Abyss
-* Key is at the last Mawlek creature on the way to Broken Vessel
+* Key is at the last Mawlurk on the way to Broken Vessel

 ## Traitor's Door

 * Blocks access to Traitor Lord and the upper QG grub
-* Key is at the second mantis traitor by Love Key
+* Key is at the second Mantis Traitor by Love Key

 ## Vendor's Door